rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 ## 4.226.5 Notes from Name of manufacturer

-<a name="4.226.5.1">4.226.5.1</a> Make a note if only the address, sign, or initials of the manufacturer appear in lieu of the name, the manufacturer’s name can be identified and supplied as [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/) (see [4.223.5.1](/DCRMR/ppdm/Name-of-manufacturer/#4.223.5.1)).
+<a name="4.226.5.1">4.226.5.1</a> *Optionally*, make a note if only the address, sign, or initials of the manufacturer appear in lieu of the name, the manufacturer’s name can be identified and supplied as [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/) (see [4.223.5.1](/DCRMR/ppdm/Name-of-manufacturer/#4.223.5.1)).

 <a name="4.226.5.2">4.226.5.2</a> Make a note as necessary about the basis for the identification, the source of the information used, the presence of the device, etc. when the identification of the [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/) is based on a device (see [4.223.5.2](/DCRMR/ppdm/Name-of-manufacturer/#4.223.5.2)).